albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 Copy the selected entries in CSV format to the clipboard.
 The CSV will include a header.
 This will reflect changes of the table view like column order.
-Columns which are hidden or shrinked to minimum width are excluded.
+Columns which are hidden or shrunk to minimum width are excluded.

-Import the CSV text into spreadsheed programs using UTF-8 encoding and a semicolon as a separator.
+Import the CSV text into spreadsheet programs using UTF-8 encoding and a semicolon as a separator.

 .. _select-all-0: